FlipperPA/django-pg-copy/README.md

 * `--host-override`: A value to override the host argument sent to psql.
 * `--pg-home`: The path to the PostgreSQL installation, if it is not on your path.
 * `--file`, `-f`: The filename to backup to, or restore from.
-* `--ignore-table`, `-i`: Do not include this table in the backup.
+* `--ignore-table`, `-i`: Excludes the table completely during the backup file creation.
 Can pass multiple tables: `-i bigtable1 -i bigtable2`
+* `--exclude-table-data`, `-e`: Excludes the table data during the backup file creation.
+Can pass multiple tables: `-e bigtable1 -e bigtable2`
 * `--no-confirm`: Restores the database without confirmation: be careful! (**pg_restore** only)

 ## Example Commands